- <2% – The percentage of the 500,000 high school baseball players that will go on to play NCAA Division 1 baseball.

 - Priceless – The value that Scouting brings to our youth and our society.

 College admissions officers say that, all other things being equal, being a Scout gives a college applicant an advantage over someone who wasn’t involved in Scouting.

-Do the numbers work in your favor?This post By the numbers first appeared on Bobwhite Blather.
+Do the numbers work in your favor?This post first appeared on Bobwhite Blather.